Heterogeneous Acceleration Pipeline for Recommendation System Training: Introduction

+Alternatively, the GPU-only mode, illustrated in Figure~\ref{fig:baselineflowgpu}, employs multiple GPUs to store a single copy of the embeddings and trains in a model-parallel manner~\cite{hugectr}.
+However, this approach necessitates continuous all-to-all communication between GPUs to share their embeddings.
+Additionally, in this mode, one would need to grow the GPUs to enable the training of larger datasets.
+For instance, the Terabyte dataset requires at least \emph{four} NVIDIA V100 GPUs to fit its embeddings.
+Ideally, even larger applications must be enabled using fewer GPUs.

+To overcome these limitations of existing training modes, this paper introduces a novel heterogeneous acceleration pipeline called \hotline.
+The primary goal of \hotline is to fully exploit GPUs' compute throughput and CPU-based memory capacity without encountering any communication or computation bottlenecks.
+By combining the advantages of both the hybrid and GPU-only modes, \hotline utilizes the GPU-only mode for the entire training process.
+It leverages the CPU-based main memory to store the majority of embeddings.

+This is achieved through an innovative hardware accelerator that pipelines the embedding gathering operation of the CPU together with the compute on GPUs.
+This approach ensures that GPUs are continuously fed from either the CPU-based memory subsystem or their High Bandwidth Memories (HBM), avoiding stalls in the process.
+As a result, \hotline provides a scalable throughput-optimized solution.
+Broadly, the \hotline acceleration pipeline relies on two key insights.

-\niparagraph{Access-aware memory layout for embeddings.} To offer \hotline, we leverage the insight that real-world recommender models train on inputs that exhibit \emph{extremely} high popularity skew~\cite{fae, recshard, wave, popsimilar, bagpipe}.
-This causes certain embedding entries to be accessed several orders-of-magnitude more frequently than others.
-We refer to these embeddings as \emph{\highaccess entries}.
-The \highaccess entries have a small memory footprint while being computationally significant.
-Keeping this access property in mind, \hotline foremost offers an optimized \emph{access-aware memory layout for embeddings} that is utilized by a novel \emph{runtime scheduler to perform mini-batch scheduling onto GPUs to ensure the parameter gathering of embeddings is pipelined with compute.} Our framework stores the \highaccess embeddings on GPUs to mitigate their transfer overheads.
+\niparagraph{1.
+Access-aware Embedding Layout in Memory:} \hotline leverages the observation that real-world recommender systems exhibit a high skew in popularity, causing certain embedding entries to be accessed significantly more frequently than others \cite{fae,recshard,wave,popsimilar,bagpipe}.
+These frequently accessed embeddings, referred to as \emph{\highaccess entries}, have a small memory footprint but are computationally significant.
+To take advantage of this access property, \hotline proposes an optimized \emph{access-aware memory layout for embeddings}.
+The hardware accelerator in \hotline dynamically classifies \highaccess embeddings and places them on the GPU memory, while not-\highaccess embeddings are stored in the CPU main memory.
+The hardware accelerator periodically monitors the access pattern to ensure it captures the most up-to-date trends in the training data.